OriginalMy/text-to-image/README.md

-Blockchain Quote-of-the-day Bot
+# Blockchain Quote-of-the-day Bot

 This bot does:
-1) Randomly picks one bg image from templates folder
+1. Randomly picks one bg image from templates folder
-2) Randomly picks one quote from quotes.txt
+2. Randomly picks one quote from quotes.txt
-3) Mix text and bg image gernerating a new PNG file under generated folder
+3. Mix text and bg image gernerating a new PNG file under generated folder
-4) Optionally sends it to an email.
+4. Optionally sends it to an email.

-Setup:
+## Setup:

-1) Change SMTP with your server configuration.
+1. Change SMTP with your server configuration.

-# SMTP Settings
 $mail = new PHPMailer();
 $mail->IsSMTP();
 $mail->SMTPAuth   	= true;